syagawa/cameyamasan/README.md

     * Arduino IDE or platform.io

-## Compile source to Camera by Arduino @PC
+## Compile source to Camera by Arduino in PC

 1. git clone this repository.
 2. Open this repository's root by Arduino IDE.
-3. setup Arduino IDE in PC
+3. setup Arduino IDE
     set M5Stack-Timer-Cam in ESP32 Arduino( not M5Stack Arduino)
 4. Connect Timer Camera X to PC.
 5. Compile to Timer Camera X.

-## Compile source to Camera by platformio @PC
+## Compile source to Camera by platformio in PC

 1. Install VS Code on pc, start VS Code, then install platformio extension. set M5Stack-Timer-Cam